NHOsama/i3-configs/README.md

 Hi, everyone!

-This is my i3 and related configs of my EndeavourOS installation on a Lenovo Thinkpad T420, which is based on and modified from @LukeSmithxyz 's configs.
+This is my i3 and related configs of my EndeavourOS installation on a Lenovo Thinkpad T420, which is based on and modified from LukeSmithxyz's configs.